 Da Capo Press published his memoir of the 1960s, Fug You: An Informal History of the Peace Eye Bookstore, the Fuck You Press, the Fugs and Counterculture in the Lower East Side, which won the 2012 PEN-Oakland Josephine Miles award.

-Two of his books, The Family and Tales of Beatnik Glory, are under option to be made into movies.
 Sanders lives in Woodstock, New York with his wife, the essayist and painter Miriam Sanders, and both are active in environmental and other social issues.
 He has a lengthy history as a visitor to Western New York to read his poetry and/or perform with the Fugs.